jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 };
 ```

-What we did here, was to create an entry point (`main`), with multiple entry-files.
+What we did here, we created an entry point (`main`), with multiple entry-files.
 First we're including all the polyfills from `@babel/polyfill`, regardless wether we're going to need them.
 Next we're using our `index.js` as our entry point.

-This approach works, but it wouldn't be the best way to go about things:
+Restart the webpack task, and have a look: This approach works! ...but it wouldn't be the best way to go about things:

 1. **File-size**:  If you take a look at the file, size, you'll notice that our new `main.js` is almost 400kb big.
 That's a lot for a couple of lines of javascript.
 You will be pushing all of this to the client, while he doesn't need 99% of the code you are pushing in order for your javascript to work.